Approved by humourless 40-year-olds for concerned parents.

 - in other words, this entire mess was partially started by a man whose defining work was entirely composed of lies, half-truths, omission of facts, and modifying his patients stories to achieve his desired conclusion.)
 To head off calls for government regulation, the comic book publishers formed the Comics Code Authority as a self-censoring body to prevent the government from stepping in and making a mess of things — which likely led to even tighter censoring in order to get their ruleset approved by the government.

 Among other things, the CCA (and its governing rules, known as The Comics Code) prohibited depictions of characters questioning public authority figures, revealing clothing, and narcotics (in any context).
-The Code also banned certain words from comic titles ('horror' and 'terror', most notably) and forced every story to have a happy ending.
-The Code regulated what advertising could appear in comic books, as well, but most of the restrictions it put into place wouldn't count as surprising or controversial even now (no ads for liquor, tobacco, weapons, fireworks, or gambling equipment).
+The Code also banned certain words from comic titles ('horror' and 'terror', most notably) and forced every story to have a happy ending - even multi-part stories with cliffhangers had to be specially approved.
+The Code regulated what advertising could appear in comic books as well, but most of the restrictions it put into place wouldn't count as surprising or controversial even now (no ads for liquor, tobacco, weapons, fireworks, or gambling equipment).

 Once in place, The Code killed off adult interest in comic books and